What is Post-traumatic Growth: The Journey from Adversity to Growth

-Post-traumatic stress disorder (PTSD) is estimated to affect around 1 in 3 people who go through a traumatic event.
-While awareness of the debilitating impact of trauma has grown in recent years, what’s not so well known is that traumatic experieces can also be the catalyst for significant personal growth and transformation, proving that what doesn’t kill you really can make you stronger.
+Post-traumatic stress disorder (PTSD) is estimated to affect around 1 in 3 people who go through a trauma.
+While awareness of this has grown, what’s not so well known is that going through adversity can also act as a catalyst for personal growth.
+On the other side of trauma people can sometimes discover a silver lining, that there are unexpected benefits in the negative event, that we are better than we were before.
+What doesn’t kill you really can make you stronger.
+This is known as Post-traumatic Growth (PTG).

-What is Post-traumatic Growth explores the new science of post-traumatic growth, answering the most frequently asked questions about the subject, including.
+What is Post-traumatic Growth explores the science behind post-traumatic growth, answering frequently asked questions about the subject, including.

 - What is trauma and what is post-traumatic stress?